AliceLR/megazeux/BUILDING.md

 past 20 years work with little issue.
 You should almost always use the most recent versions available.

-- POSIX-compatible base system e.g. Linux, macOS, BSD, MSYS2, Msys:
+- POSIX-compatible base system e.g. Linux, macOS, BSD, MSYS2:
   - **GNU coreutils**: <=4.5.3 or newer (packaging MinGW requires `sha256sum`, 6.0+)
   - **BusyBox**: <=1.22 or newer (packaging MinGW requires `sha256sum`, 1.14.0+)
   - (**BSD** `sha256` or **Perl** `shasum -a256` also works.)